magomimmo/modern-cljs/doc/tutorial-20.md

 ## Final note

-At the moment the changes proposed for `Enfocus` in this tutorial have been kindly accepted by [Creighton Kirkendall][10] as "2.0.1-SNAPSHOT" branch and he's working on implementing unit tests by using the newly introduced `clojurescript.test`.
+At the moment the changes proposed for `Enfocus` in this tutorial have been kindly accepted by [Creighton Kirkendall][10] in the master branch.
+Due to some fixes which required to extend the `ITransform` and `ISelector` protocol to support `nil` args, the `enfocus` version has been upgraded to `"2.1.0-SNAPSHOT"`.

-I don't suggest to immediately use it, because is just started and still without any unit tests implemented yet.
+Use it at your own convenience and risk too.

 Stay tuned for the next tutorial.